RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Related Works

-\textbf{Fine-Grained Visual Representation.} Our work is also relevant to learning fine-grained visual representation \cite{zhong2022regionclip, zhang2018fine, zhang2022glipv2, wang2022internimage, aberdam2023clipter}.
+\textbf{Fine-Grained Visual Representation.} Our work is also relevant to learning fine-grained visual representation \cite{zhong2022regionclip, zhang2018fine, zhang2022glipv2, wang2022internimage, aberdam2023clipter,shao2022region} and object detection \cite{he2017mask,zhao2019object, jiao2021new,huang2022sfa,bi2022iemask}.
 Specifically, GLIP \cite{zhang2022glipv2} and RegionCLIP \cite{zhong2022regionclip} pre-train foundation models for object detection, supervised by region-text pairs.
 The former and latter mimic the process of R-CNN\cite{girshick2014rich} and Faster-RCNN \cite{ren2015faster}, generating an object's vector by either encoding the cropped image or RoI pooling.
-Similarly, UNITER \cite{chen2020uniter} and LXMERT \cite{tan2019lxmert} also rely on RoI pooling to generate regional vectors for vanilla VL tasks.
-Besides, the InternImage \cite{wang2022internimage} learns the foundation model with Deformable-CNN and achieves a new SOTA for object detection.
-Other works, such as Object-VLAD \cite{zhang2018fine} for event detection, and CLIPTER \cite{aberdam2023clipter} for scene text recognition, also studied fine-grained modeling.
-Specifically, the Object-VLAD aggregates densely collected local features with VLAD for generating video representation.
+Similarly, UNITER \cite{chen2020uniter} and LXMERT \cite{tan2019lxmert} also rely on RoI pooling to generate regional vectors for vanilla vision-language tasks.
+Besides, the InternImage \cite{wang2022internimage} learns the foundation model with Deformable-CNN for object detection.
+Other works, such as Object-VLAD \cite{zhang2018fine} for event detection and CLIPTER \cite{aberdam2023clipter} for scene text recognition, also studied fine-grained modeling.
+Specifically, the Object-VLAD aggregates densely collected local features with VLAD to generate video representation.
 The CLIPTER introduces extra cross-attention and the gated fusion module to combine local and global features.
-In contrast, RGP doesn't tweak the CLIP structure and only modifies the input space.
+In contrast, our RCA only adjusts the frozen CLIP with an add-on Adapter to tackle new inputs.